Evaluation of Validity and Reliability of the Eight-Item Body Shape Questionnaire (BSQ-8C) Indonesian Version: Mixture Rasch Model Approach

 Smith, E. V. (2002).
 Detecting and Evaluating the Impact of Multidimensionality Using Item Fit Statistics and Principal Component Analysis of Residuals.
 Journal of Applied Measurement, 3(2), 205–231.

 Tiggemann, M. (2011).
 Sociocultural Perspectives on Human Appearance and Body Image.
-In Body Image: A Handbook of Science, Practice, and Prevention (2nd Edition, pp. 12–19).
-Guilford Press.
+In Body Image: A Handbook of Science, Practice, and Prevention (2nd ed., pp. 12–19).
+New York: Guilford Press.

 Refbacks